 In Waldorf circles, we find several pervasive myths about the creation of Main Lesson blocks.
 And these myths are overtaxing many a class teacher, for they imply that getting help is somehow incompatible with our ideal of individual and creative teaching.
-These myths contribute to questionable outcomes in the classroom, and they lower the expected standard in ways that could easily be avoided.

-These myths are traps for the inexperienced beginner and need to be debunked.
+Indeed, they are traps for the inexperienced beginner and need to be debunked.
 As a Waldorf class teacher, you ought to know them and take a stand.
 Read on, and I’ll show you why and how.

 In no particular order, the myths I mean are these:

-The “Always Invent Your Own Main Lesson” Myth
+“Always Invent Your Own Main Lesson”

 This one is pernicious and causes unnecessary problems.
 Starting out as a class teacher, I took this myth to heart.
 Having been a Waldorf student myself, as well as a parent and a subject teacher, I did enjoy the freedom this unwritten rule grants, and it worked for me.